 What can I do in Jyväskylä in a few hours?
 Where can I find souvenirs?
 What is happening today in the Jyväskylä Region?
 Below you can find answers to the above- mentioned questions along with many other frequently asked questions in the Visit Jyväskylä Region Tourist Office.
 If you cannot find any answer to your question, the Tourist Office will be happy to help you.

 Places to visit

-We shall stay in Jyväskylä a few hours.
-What we should experience and see during this time?
+We are staying in Jyväskylä for a few hours.
+What should we experience and see during this time?

 Jyväskylä, known for Alvar Aalto’s architecture, provides you with a one-of-a-kind cultural insight by the three-hour Express Route.
 Within a few hours, you will see the most recognizable landmarks in Jyväskylä, sense the atmosphere of a university city, visit museums and the sense evoking Toivola Old Courtyard, not forgetting the lively city centre and the relaxed feel of the harbour.

 We are travelling with children, what places would you recommend to us?

 In the Jyväskylä Region, special attention has been paid to those who are on the move with children and there are a lot of nice places to visit and tips on holiday activities available on the Visit Jyväskylä Region’s website.
 Making travel plans with kids starts conveniently for example here.

 We would like to participate in a guided city tour.
 What kind of tours are available?